OKALLEY/azure-network-protocols/README.md

 <li>Because it is not yet joined to the domain, logon as "Lab User"</li>
 <li>Click Yes and allow it to initialize</li>

-<li>Right click the Start button and click on "System"</li>
+<li> Right-click the Start button and click on "System"</li>
 <li>Click on "Rename PC (advanced)"</li>
 <li>Click on "Change..." and then "Domain" and type in "mydomain.com" and click "OK"</li>
 <img src="https://imgur.com/qBNATEN.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
-<li>In the next window you being asked to enter the name and password of an account with permission to join the domain.</li>
+<li>In the next window you are asked to enter the name and password of an account with permission to join the domain.</li>
 <li>Enter "mydomain.com\jane_admin" then click "OK"<br>
-NOTE: Here you are entering the context of mydomain.com and the domain adminsitrator you created earlier</li>
+NOTE: Here you are entering the context of mydomain.com and the domain administrator you created earlier</li>
 <img src="https://imgur.com/7mdOoWV.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
-FInd the window that reads "Welcome to the mydomain.com domain" and click "OK"
+Find the window that reads "Welcome to the mydomain.com domain" and click "OK"
 <img src="https://imgur.com/P8Ci0Y7.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 <li>Click "OK" once the restart prompt appears.  </li>
 <img src="https://imgur.com/TyKEcQ4.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>